 This course reviews the history and application of fingerprinting for personal identification including recognition of patterns and classification of fingerprints.
 The student will also experience practical problems involving locating, developing, lifting and photographing latent prints.
 Courtroom testimony and exhibits will also be covered.

 Africana Studies (AS)

 See also Multicultural Studies

 Contact the Multicultural Studies Department for further information.
 760-744-1150, ext.
-2206 Office: MD-354 For transfer information, consult a Palomar College Counselor.
+2206

-Introduction to African American Studies
+AS 100 Introduction to African American Studies (3)